 NOTE: In October 1975, the California Supreme Court ruled that residency requirements of more than 30 days for local candidates are unconstitutional.
 On February 4, 1976 the California Secretary of State issued an opinion which stated that a prospective candidate for local office, State Assembly or State Senate must be a resident at the time Nomination Papers are filed for at least 30 days immediately preceding such date of filing.
-On January 3, 1990, the California Secretary of State's office clarified that it believes no residency requirement exists for legislative candidates beyond the date their Nomination Papers are issued.
+On January 3, 1990, the California Secretary of State's office clarified that it is the legal opinion of that office that these provisions violate the U.S. Constitution and are unenforceable.
+Therefore, it believes no residency requirement exists for legislative candidates beyond the date their Nomination Papers are issued.

-SPECIAL QUALIFICATIONS TO RUN FOR AND HOLD PUBLIC OFFICE PARTY-NOMINATED/PARTISAN OFFICES
+SPECIAL QUALIFICATIONS TO RUN FOR AND HOLD PUBLIC OFFICE PARTY-NOMINATED OFFICES must: • be a natural-born citizen of the United States;

-For the June 5, 2012 Presidential Primary Election, the offices of President of the United States/Vice President of the United States and Members of Party Central Committees are party-nominated/partisan offices.
+For the June 7, 2016 Presidential Primary Election, the offices of President of the United States and Members of the Democratic, Republican, and Peace and Freedom Parties County Central Committees are party-nominated offices.